mysticpants/Modbus/ModbusTCPMaster/README.md

 }.bindenv(this));
 ```

-### reportSlaveID(*[callback]*)
+### reportSlaveID(*[callback][, deviceAddress]*)

 Function Code : 17

-This method reads the description of the type, the current status, and other information specific to a remote device.
+This method reads the description of the type, the current status, and other information specific to a remote device whose address is specified in the method’s last parameter.
 The optional callback function will, if supplied, be fired when a response regarding this request is received.
 The callback takes two parameters, *error* and *result*.

 #### Example